fenos/Notifynder/README.md

 ### Notification Categories ###

 The notification categories are just the body of the your notification.
-As first release we have only 2 field availables:
+As first release we have only 2 fields availables:

 - name
 - text